gitlabhq/omnibus-gitlab/README.md

 See [the separate build documentation](doc/build.md).

+## Running a custom GitLab version

+It is not recommended to make changes to any of the files in `/opt/gitlab` after installing omnibus-gitlab: they will either conflict with or be overwritten by future updates.
+If you want to run a custom version of GitLab you can [build your own package](doc/build.md) or use [another installation method][CE README].

 ## Acknowledgments

 This omnibus installer project is based on the awesome work done by Chef in